 BEST PRACTICE GUIDELINES ON USE OF SOCIAL MEDIA BY BBBofC MEMBERS AND OFFICIALS

-These guidelines are intended to provide information for all licence holders of the British Boxing Board of Control who use social media websites, which include (but are not limited to) Facebook, Twitter, Bebo and Myspace, as well as internet forums and chatrooms.
+These guidelines are intended to provide information for all licence holders of the British Boxing Board of Control who use social media websites, which include (but are not limited to) Facebook, Twitter and Instagram as well as internet forums and chatrooms.

 New forms of communication provide increased opportunities to share information.
 Social media is interactive, conversational and open-ended.
 It exists in the public, not private domain.
 As a means of interactive conversation it can be extremely effective and its power within modern society is undeniable.